 Designed Obsolescence is a policy of planning or designing a product with an artificially limited useful life or a purposely frail design.
 Products like this become obsolete, and/or require replacement with a new product, or new version of the same product.
 We at Remora Bilge systems hate designed obsolescence.
 It is one of the things […]

-How did you get involved in Remora?
+How did you get involved in Bilge Saver?
 I’ve had an ongoing revulsion and overall dissatisfaction with conventional bilge pump systems for years.
 The resort which I own and manage here in Indonesia has 7 boats all of which need operational bilge pumps.
-Because the pumps, switches and fuses are all imported, they are expensive.
-Usually […]
+Because the pumps, switches and fuses are all imported, they are expensive. […]

 The purpose of the Remora is to get bilges dry.
 When a bilge is dry, there is no bilge water rotting and stinking.
 Bilge water often contains high levels of organic matter that will rot, or in some cases start to grow and stain your bilge.
 When the bilge water starts stinking and the boat […]